 Luca’s masterpiece Suspiria was the most anticipated film of 2018, and features an original (and first ever) score by composer Thom Yorke of Radiohead.

 His film Call Me By Your Name was a major hit at the 2018 Academy Awards, winning for Best Adapted Screenplay, as well as three nominations for Best Picture, Best Leading Actor, and Best Original Song.
 It also earned 16 wins and over 30 major nominations during the 2017-2018 awards season run.

-A passionate music lover, Luca is currently prepping a film based on the central themes of Bob Dylan’s 1975 album Blood on the Tracks with a screenplay written by Richard LaGravenese.
+Luca just finished filming his first movie in the United States.
+Shot in Cincinnati, based on the novel by Camille DeAngelis, Bones and All, stars Timothée Chalamet, Taylor Russell, Chloë Sevigny, and Mark Rylance.
+In it, a young woman learns how to survive on the margins of society.
 He also just released an eight-episode series for HBO titled We Are Who We Are, which centers on a pair of teenagers discovering themselves while living on an Italian military base.
-In addition, he is attached to direct an adpatation of Scarface, and Warner Bros.’ latest adaptation of William Golding’s classic novel Lord of the Flies.
+In addition, he is attached to direct an adaptation of Scarface, and Warner Bros.’ latest adaptation of William Golding’s classic novel Lord of the Flies.

 Who can guess what’s next for this thoroughly modern Master?